otarabai/terraform-provider/website/docs/r/kvstore_instance.html.markdown

 ## Import

-RKV instance can be imported using the id, e.g.
+KVStore instance can be imported using the id, e.g.

 ```
-$ terraform import alicloud_rkv_instance.example rm-abc12345678
+$ terraform import alicloud_kvstore_instance.example rm-abc12345678
 ```